electron/website/blog/electron-23-0.md

 ---

 Electron 23.0.0 has been released!
-It drops support for Windows 7/8/8.1 support and upgrades to Chromium `110`, V8 `11.0`, and Node.js `18.12.1`.
+It includes upgrades to Chromium `110`, V8 `11.0`, and Node.js `18.12.1`.
+Additionally, support for Windows 7/8/8.1 has been dropped.
 Read below for more details!

 ---